Gretel & Hansel

 The writing here doesn’t quite reach the heights of the storyline told through imagery.
 Gretel & Hansel loses itself too often in a dreamscape horror without rectifying or clarifying, which leaves the metaphor foggy and the horror muted.

-The whole affair feels like an intriguing if unsatisfying dream.
+But there’s no escaping this spell.
+The whole affair feels like an intriguing dream.